Samsung Galaxy S8, Honor 9N, Others Receive Discounts During Flipkart Sale

 Honor 9N, Samsung Galaxy S8, Infinix Note 5, and LG G7 ThinQ among other phones have received discounts during the Month-End Mobiles Fest on Flipkart.
 The Flipkart sale, which lasts until February 28, also brings additional exchange discounts on models such as the Poco F1 and includes no-cost EMI offers.
 Further, the ongoing sale brings discounted prices of various Asus ZenFone models, including the ZenFone 5Z, ZenFone Max Pro M2, and ZenFone Max Pro M1 among others.
-Flipkart is also offering its complete mobile protection plan at a lower price.
+Other Flipkart offers include its complete mobile protection plan at a lower price.

 Among other deals, the Month-End Mobiles Fest on Flipkart brings the Honor 9N 3GB RAM/ 32GB storage variant at Rs.
 8,499.
 This is down from the launch price of Rs.
 11,999.
 The Honor 9N 4GB RAM/ 64GB storage model that was launched at Rs.
 13,999 has also received a discount and is on sale at Rs.
 10,499.
 However, there isn't any discount on the 6GB RAM/ 128GB storage variant of the Honor 9N that is still available at Rs.
 17,999.